 First self-published in 1921, Poultry Science is an internationally renowned monthly journal, known as the authoritative source for a broad range of poultry information and high-caliber research.
 The journal plays a pivotal role in the dissemination of preeminent poultry-related knowledge across all disciplines.
-As of January 2020, Poultry Science will become an Open Access journal with no subscription charges, meaning authors who publish here can make their research immediately, permanently, and freely accessible worldwide while retaining copyright to their work.
-Papers submitted for publication after October 1, 2019 will be published as Open Access papers.
+Poultry Science is an Open Access journal with no subscription charges, meaning authors who publish here can make their research immediately, permanently, and freely accessible worldwide while retaining copyright to their work.

 SCOPE AND GENERAL INFORMATION

-Poultry Science® has moved to Gold Open Access (OA) per January 1st, 2020.
-Note that for manuscripts submitted after September 30th, 2019, an article processing charge (APC) is therefore payable after acceptance for publication.
-The APC for Poultry Science is $1500 for Poultry Science Association members, and $2000 for non-members per article.
-It will be requested after peer review and acceptance.
-For more information please also view the PSA press announcement and answers to frequently asked questions.
+Poultry Science® is now Gold Open Access (OA).
+The article processing charge (APC) for Poultry Science is $1500 for Poultry Science Association members (corresponding author must be an active member), and $2000 for non-members per article.
+The APC will be billed after peer review and manuscript acceptance.
+For more information please view the answers to frequently asked questions.

 All manuscripts are submitted and reviewed via the journal's Editorial Manager manuscripts submission site at https://www.editorialmanager.com/psj.
 New authors should create an account prior to submitting a manuscript for consideration.